 - Scrapbook paper – Halloween patterns of your choice

 - Plastic skull to fit inside the frame (got mine from the dollar store)

 - Large spiders, 3 (mine were pre-glittered)

 Trace your wood circles on the back of your scrapbook paper.
 Cut out and set aside.
 If you are really fancy like me, you'll use a yellow colored pencil (or if you just can't find anything else).
 After you trace the circles on the scrapbook paper, paint them with Pure Black and let them dry.

 Now you are going to make your little skulligan frame.
 Take the skeleton and cut the back of the head off.
 You can do this with the craft knife or the scissors.
 Trim so that it’s even on both sides and then paint it with Pure Black.

 Remove the back from the decorative frame.
 Cut a piece of scrapbook paper to fit in the frame.
 Replace the back and set aside.

 Paint the skull with Mod Podge and quickly sprinkle glitter on the top.
 Set aside to dry.
 When the skull is fully dry, you can shake off all of the excess glitter.
 Then you can glue the skull inside of the decorative frame with craft glue.
 Let all of it dry.

-Space the circles and the decorative frame around the floral ring – you can look at the finished photo to see how I did it).
+Space the circles and the decorative frame around the floral ring – you can look at the finished photo of my DIY Halloween wreath to see how I did it).
 Tie a ribbon to the back at the top through one of the holes, then glue the circles and frame down.
 Let dry.
 You are almost done!